Jump right to it: To get the best health insurance in New Jersey, get quotes from competing companies using this form.

 No matter which plan tier you choose and who services your insurance, your plan won’t cover everything.
 Let’s look at a few of the most commonly-excluded treatments and services.

 - Male birth control: The ACA only requires insurance companies to provide coverage for male methods of birth control.
-This means that most insurers don’t cover male contraceptives like condoms and vasectomies.
+This means that most health insurers don’t cover male contraceptives like condoms and vasectomies.

 - Adult vision and dental services: Your insurance needs to include coverage for vision and dental services for children on your plan.
 There’s no federal mandate that requires insurance providers to extend these services to adults.
 You can, however, purchase a separate vision and dental plan to supplement your coverage.